ddefolo/docker-machine-oneview/Godeps/_workspace/src/github.com/docker/docker/docs/userguide/dockervolumes.md

 supply an absolute path for the `host-dir`, Docker bind-mounts to the path you specify.
 If you supply a `name`, Docker creates a named volume by that `name`.

-A `name` value must start with start with an alphanumeric character, followed by `a-z0-9`, `_` (underscore), `.` (period) or `-` (hyphen).
+A `name` value must start with an alphanumeric character, followed by `a-z0-9`, `_` (underscore), `.` (period) or `-` (hyphen).
 An absolute path starts with a `/` (forward slash).